RobThree/TemperatureDisplay/README.md

 ### Once it's up and running

 The display will show the temperature in °C or Fahrenheit (see `include/config.h`) and the humidity in %RH (Relative Humidity).
-If your sensor is way off you can fix this by setting `TEMPERATUREOFFSET` and/or `HUMIDITYOFFSET` in `include/config.h` and updating the device.
+If your sensor is way off you can fix this by setting `TEMPERATUREOFFSET` and/or `HUMIDITYOFFSET` in `include/config.h` and updating the device or, much easier, by using the web UI.
 The temperature and humidity will also be output to the serial port every time the sensor is read (see `UPDATEINTERVAL`) and when you use the `/read` endpoint of the REST API (e.g. `http://<deviceip>/read` [`GET`]) you'll get the readings as json:

 ```json
 {